uqlibrary/fez-frontend/README.md

 This means that it's exactly like production, except for the git branch that uses.
 This is useful for **carefully*** testing anything that might break production before pushing to the actual branch.

-***carefully**: any actions (e.g. creating, editing, deleting records) performed in eSpace prodtest will reflect in changes made to production.
+***carefully**: any actions (e.g. creating, editing, deleting records) performed in eSpace prodtest will result in changes to production.
 This includes **email notifications, 3rd party services integrations and everything else**.

 ## Technology